Bridging the Gap Between Clients and Consultants

 RELATED: Why I love Being a Kforce Consultant

-As a Kforce consultant, MaryAnn is encouraged to collaborate across the entire organization, not just within her team.
+As a Kforce business partner, MaryAnn is encouraged to collaborate across the entire organization, not just within her team.

 “You might be hired for a very specific role—but the client exposure you get extends well beyond that organization and that function.”